HengYiLee/Digital-Portfolio/README.md

 Release Manager - Nimo O: Mangaes the versions and branches of the app.
 Makes sure there is no erros when uploading things onto github and mangaes the versions of each push onto github.

-UI Designer - Susie Lee Desgins the view for the users to easily use.
-For example, the colors and desgin, possibly even the logo as well.
+UI Designer - Susie Lee: Designs the view of the app for the users to easily use.
+Makes it so that the interface is optimized for a great user experience.
+For example, the colors and design and symbols, possibly even the logo as well.

 UX Designer - Erron Cruz Desgins for the user expereince.
 Helps for ease of acces, and makes sure the user knows how to operate on the app.